 03 88 38 51 70

 Here we enjoy fruit (apples, pears, peaches, apricots…) and a wide variety of homemade fruit juices!
-But the vast boutique also features fresh products, beautiful gift boxes and an amazing selection of spices (assembled in the neighboring village).
+But the vast boutique also features a wide range of fresh produce and groceries.
+As an added bonus, the on-site bakery is excellent, and you can even grab a bite to eat on the spot.

 1a, route du Scharrach 67310 Traenheim